ReviewETF Logo

 Compare ETFs

-This is the most debated ETF comparison in Australia.
-VGS is the incumbent — $14.4 billion in assets, the Vanguard brand, and a decade-long track record.
-BGBL is the challenger — launched in 2023, less than half the fee, and growing fast.
-They both give you the same thing: broad international developed market shares excluding Australia.
+This is still the most debated ETF comparison in Australia.
+VGS is the incumbent — $16.4 billion in assets as at May 2026, the Vanguard brand, and an 11-year live track record.
+BGBL is the challenger — launched in 2023, less than half the fee, and now sitting on $4.5 billion after the fastest AUM ramp of any global ETF in Australian history.
+Both give you the same thing: broad international developed-market shares excluding Australia.

 VGS